wasmerio/wasmer-c-api/README.md

 [![Actions Status](https://github.com/wasmerio/wasmer-c-api/workflows/wasmer-c-api%20build/badge.svg)](https://github.com/wasmerio/wasmer-c-api/actions)

-This repo showcases how to use the [wasmer-runtime-c-api](https://crates.io/crates/wasmer-runtime-c-api/) from C, based on the blogpost:
+This repo showcases how to use the [wasmer-runtime-c-api](https://crates.io/crates/wasmer-runtime-c-api/) from C.

+You can also check the **C API documentation** to see how to use it: https://wasmerio.github.io/wasmer/c/runtime-c-api/

 See [`wasmer-c-api-example.c`](./wasmer-c-api-example.c) and [`wasmer-wasi-c-api-example.c`](./wasmer-wasi-c-api-example.c) for the example implementations.